jordanjoz1/android-localization-helper/README.md

 Python script that checks for missing string translations in your project's localized languages.

-If you're like us at [DoubleDutch](doubledutch.me), you occassionally lose track of what strings have and haven't been translated in each language.
+Ever lose track of what strings have and haven't been translated in each language?
 Android Studio [made an awesome GUI](http://tools.android.com/recent/androidstudio087released) to help deal with this issue, but there is no easy way to export missing strings, so if you are missing more than a few strings in a language it can become a tenuous problem.
+Here's a solution!

+This python package will output a directory with all the string translations that are missing for each localized values directory.
+It can also clean-up localized `strings.xml` to remove translations that are no longer used in the default `strings.xml` file.

 ## Getting started